phax/peppol-commons/README.md

     * Added new submodule `dbnalliance-commons` containing shared DBNAlliance stuff
     * Removed enum `EPeppolCertificateCheckResult` in favour of `ECertificateCheckResult` from ph-security
     * Deprecated class `PeppolCAChecker` in favour of `TrustedCAChecker` from ph-security
+    * Deprecated remaining methods in `PeppolCertificateHelper` in favour of new class `PeppolTrustedCA`
+    * Deprecated class `PeppolKeyStoreHelper` in favoid of new class `PeppolTrustStores`
 * v10.1.0 - 2025-03-16
     * Added new submodule `peppol-mls` to support the member review version of Peppol MLS
     * Removed submodule `peppol-ap-helper` as it is not a top-level project at https://github.com/phax/peppol-ap-support